|Templot Companion||search||remove search highlighting||if the A-Z Index tab is missing click here|

 Thanks to Paul Boyd for this photograph.

-•Templot is a computer program which generates model railway track construction templates for turnouts, crossovers, diamond-crossings, slips, and plain track lengths.
+•Templot is a computer program which generates model railway track construction templates for turnouts, crossovers, diamond-crossings, slips, 3-way tandem turnouts, and for plain track lengths.
+All based on full-size prototype designs.

 •In any gauge, on any radius or on a transition curve -- an infinite number of different templates, all accurately scaled from proper full-size railway practice.
 In standard-gauge, narrow-gauge, bullhead or flat-bottom track, and for any period or prototype.